women-who-software/scrollodex/HOWTO101.md

 ## Step 3:  Install stuff

+- make sure you have node installed!
+You can check by typing `npm -v` into your terminal.
+If you have it, it will give you the version that you have.
+- if you don't have node, you can [get it here](https://nodejs.org/en/download/).
 - type `yarn install` into your terminal
 - don't have `yarn`?
 Install it here: https://yarnpkg.com/getting-started/install.
+- (ever wonder what the difference is between node and yarn?
+Me too!
+Turns out, they do the same thing, but yarn is more user-friendly.
+[This article](https://www.geeksforgeeks.org/difference-between-npm-and-yarn/) goes more in-depth)
 - after the install finishes, type `yarn start`
 - your browser will automatically open to `localhost:3000` and show you some starter business cards